+How to demonstrate the competencies.
 The second part of the LLP must describe as explicitly as possible how the competency will be demonstrated.
 What will emerge from the planned experiences that might demonstrate competence?
 What artifacts will be used to validate competency?
 What level of mastery will be demonstrated?
 (See "Competency Evaluation Rubric" in Appendix B).
+This section of the LLP also includes a bibliography of possible books and articles to be referenced as meaning is made of past and future experiences and reflection papers are written.

+What evidences are needed to document competence?
 Planning for a balance of the following three major types of artifacts ensures that the portfolio clearly demonstrates competence in the given area:

-- 1. Things created or to be created, for example: participant manuals, syllabi, webpages, videos of presentations, policy descriptions, organization manuals, books, articles, and reports. - 2.
-Verification from others, such as letters, cards, evaluations, and annual reports. - 3.
-Reflective journals/papers where growth in a particular competency connects with the knowledge base or theoretical underpinnings of that experience.
+- 1. Artifacts: Things created or to be created, for example: participant manuals, syllabi, webpages, videos of presentations, policy descriptions, organization manuals, books, articles, and reports. - 2.
+Evaluation: Verification from subordinates, peers, superiors, and experts, such as formal and informal letters, cards, evaluations, and annual reports.
+The closer to a 360-degree evaluation, the better. - 3.
+Knowledge base & reflection: Reflective journals/papers where growth in a particular competency connects with the knowledge base or theoretical underpinnings of that experience.
 (See "Reflection Paper Rubric" in Appendix B).

-The list of artifacts serves as a starting point for the table of contents of the actual portfolio at the end of the program.
+The list of artifacts in each competency section in Part II of your LLP serves as a starting point for the table of contents of the actual portfolio at the end of the program.

-Finally, some participants choose to display the information in Part II in table format.
-Note: It is expected that planned experiences, portfolio documentation and bibliography may change as you progress through the program.
+How to display the information in Part II?
+Some participants choose to display the information in Part II in table format.

+What if my job changes?
+Can I change the LLP?
+It is expected that planned experiences, portfolio documentation, and bibliography may change as you progress through the program.
+Keep your advisor posted of changes and plan on this ongoing updating process of the LLP every year before Roundtable.